 Wall or floor registers, and return air grills MUST be kept clear of any obstructions.
 Any such restrictions will prevent the furnace from correct operation.
 Closeable registers will reduce air flow.
 NEVER shut them off completely, possibly causing furnace to limit out and shut down.
+All 90 degree turns in duct tubes, reduce air flow.

 NOTE: During initial firing of this furnace, a burn-off of excess paint and oils remaining from the manufacturing process may cause "smoking" for five to ten minutes.
+Your selling dealer may have already performed this function.